Phylum123/RocketCsv/README.md

 ```

 You simply create a csv map by inheriting from CsvMapBase<T> and marking it with the [CsvMap] attribute.
+You are now ready to read the Csv file.

 ```
     [CsvMap]